 Boomer Beach got its name because the water is pretty rough over here.
 Since the closure, the sea lions have been enjoying the beach all to themselves.

-What I find peculiar is that the two species do not interact very much at all.
-I think I have only ever seen a California sea lion on the sand over at the Children’s Pool just one time.
-It appears that the two have set their respected territories and boundaries.
+What I find peculiar is that the two species do not interact very much at all, and I think I have only ever seen a California sea lion on the sand at the Children’s Pool once.
+It appears that the two have set their respective territories and boundaries.